Diabol/scrolls/README.md

 Scrolls is a highly extensible tool for generating rich release notes or delivery reports combining tangible data from several sources.
 It's a tool that let's you pull data from many different sources and present it in reports of different formats.
-It has a number of built in adapters for different data sources e.g. Git, Subversion, Github, Jira, Jenkins and SonarCube and can easily be extended with plugins.
+It has a number of built in adapters for different data sources e.g. Git, Subversion, Github, Jira, Jenkins and SonarQube and can easily be extended with plugins.

 Scrolls purpose is to support the principles of Continuous Delivery by providing traceability and transparency in the delivery process.
 It gives you the ability to take fast and informed decisions while delivering quality software at